cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 * Can give you 3D poses, not just 2D.
 * It just kind of seems easier to use?

 But as of April, it seems that the MediaPipe Holistic option is being... "upgraded"?
 And is now a ["legacy" solution](https://developers.google.com/mediapipe/solutions/guide#legacy).
 So watch that space I suppose.

+Another one worth mentioning might be [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose).
+[LSA-T dataset](https://link.springer.com/chapter/10.1007/978-3-031-22419-5_25#Fn2) uses it for example, talking about how it lets them capture full-body keypoints for multiple signers in a scene, which then also allowed them to identify which person was actively signing.

 ### Interesting/Novel, I want to learn more